How to File Bankruptcy and Keep Your Car: Legal Steps That Work

 In a Chapter 7 case, you can “reaffirm” your car loan.
 This means you agree to continue making payments and keep the car.
 The court must approve the agreement, and you must show that you can afford the loan going forward.

 If you’re behind on payments but want to keep the car, Chapter 13 allows you to spread those missed payments over the life of your repayment plan.
-This avoids repossession and provides time to stabilize your finances.
+This may help prevent repossession and can provide time to stabilize your finances.

 Another option under Chapter 7 is redemption.
 This allows you to pay the lender the current value of the vehicle in a lump sum, even if you owe more on the loan.
 While harder to fund, it’s a way to keep the car and eliminate future payments.

 The key to how to file bankruptcy and keep your car is understanding your rights and exemptions.
 Work with a bankruptcy attorney to evaluate your car’s value, the applicable exemptions in your state, and the best chapter for your situation.
-A skilled attorney can help you complete the forms correctly and ensure your vehicle remains protected.
+A skilled attorney can help you complete the forms correctly and address issues related to vehicle protection.

 If you’re worried about how to file bankruptcy and keep your car, you’re not alone.
 Legal professionals can help you choose the right chapter, apply exemptions, and navigate lender requirements.
-Start with a free evaluation from Bankruptcy Attorneys to protect your property and rebuild your financial future.
+Start with a free evaluation from Bankruptcy Attorneys to discuss your options and understand how bankruptcy may affect your property.

 Not always.
 If your equity is below the exemption limit or you reaffirm the loan, you can keep your vehicle.